 Cemeteries established under the grant program must conform to the standards and guidelines pertaining to site selection, planning and construction prescribed by VA.
 Cemeteries must be operated solely for the burial of service members who die on active duty, veterans, and their eligible spouses and dependent children.
 Any cemetery assisted by a VA grant must be maintained and operated according to the operational standards and measures of the National Cemetery Administration.

 The administration, operation, and maintenance of a VA-supported Veterans cemetery is solely the responsibility of the state, territory or tribal government.
 The Secretary of Veterans Affairs is authorized to pay a plot or interment allowance to a state, territory or tribal government for expenses incurred by the state, territory or tribal government in the burial of eligible Veterans in a cemetery owned and operated by the state, territory or tribal government if the burial is performed at no cost to the Veteran's next-of-kin.
 This benefit is administered by the Veterans Benefits Administration (VBA) and the state, territory or tribal government must apply to VBA to receive it.

-In its 40th Anniversary since inception, VA's Veterans Cemetery Grant Program is designed to complement VA's 136 national cemeteries across the country.
+The VA's Veterans Cemetery Grant Program is designed to complement VA's 144 national cemeteries across the country.
 The Veterans Cemetery Grants Program helps states, federally recognized tribal governments or U.S. Territories establish new Veterans cemeteries, and expand or improve existing veterans cemeteries.
-VA has awarded grants totaling more than $816 million to establish, expand, improve, operate and maintain 112 Veterans cemeteries in 48 states and territories including tribal trust lands, Guam, Saipan and Puerto Rico.
-In fiscal year 2018, NCA-supported state cemeteries provided more than 39,450 interments.
+VA has awarded grants totaling more than $862 million to establish, expand, improve, operate and maintain 116 Veterans cemeteries in 48 states and territories including tribal trust lands, Guam, Saipan and Puerto Rico.
+In fiscal year 2019, NCA-supported veterans cemeteries provided more than 39,942 interments.